TalusBio/flimsay/README.md

         Length of the peptide sequence in amino acids
     >>> The Feature 'NumBulky' is defined as:
         Number of bulky amino acids (LVIFWY)
+    >>> The Feature 'NumTiny' is defined as:
+        Number of tiny amino acids (AS)
+    >>> The Feature 'NumProlines' is defined as:
+        Number of proline residues
+    >>> The Feature 'NumGlycines' is defined as:
+        Number of proline residues
     >>> The Feature 'NumPos' is defined as:
         Number of positive amino acids (KRH)
     >>> The Feature 'PosIndexL' is defined as: